Decluttering challenge – Week 37 – Digital Files

 Create a folder structure

 Search capabilities and file naming conventions have come a long way.
 In the early days of Windows, we were limited to 8-character file names.
-It was really tough to come up with meaningful names and many files disappeared into a black hole, never to be found.
-Over the years, I’ve found keeping a well-organized folder structure helps me to stay organized and locate files quickly.
+It was tough to come up with meaningful names and many files disappeared into a black hole, never to be found.
+Over the years, I’ve found keeping a well-organized folder structure helps me to stay organized and find files quickly.

 Before you start decluttering, think of how you want to organize your files to make it easier to find things.
 With improved search capabilities, you may be able to reduce the number of folders.